DITEP/DeepIO/Readme.md

 sudo ./start_server.sh
 ```

-To use the application, open your web browser and go the following (replace the content between brackets by the values in *DeepIO/.env*):
+To use the application, open your web browser and go to the following adress (replace the content between brackets by the values in *DeepIO/.env*):

 ```
 http://[DOMAIN]:[FRONTEND_PORT]